-“Money doesn’t grow on trees, you know!”
-I think that was the main piece of financial advice my parents gave me in my earliest years.
+“Money doesn’t grow on trees, you know!” is often the main piece of financial advice parents gave in a child's earliest years.

 But learning how to manage money is an important life lesson, and it’s not something that’s widely covered in the primary school curriculum.